 The National Forum to Accelerate Middle-Grades Reform

-An alliance of over 60 educators, researchers, national associations, and officers of professional organizations and foundations committed to promoting the academic performance and healthy development of young adolescents.
+An alliance of educators, researchers, national associations, and officers of professional organizations and foundations committed to promoting the academic performance and healthy development of young adolescents.

-Through its Schools to Watch® (STW) program, the Forum has developed criteria for identifying high-performing middle-grades schools, created tools to help schools use the criteria, expanded the program to 17 states, and selected and honored over 465 successful schools across the country during the Annual STW Conference.
+The National Forum, through its Schools to Watch® (STW) program, has developed criteria for identifying high-performing middle-grades schools, created tools to help schools use the criteria, expanded the program to 17 states, and selected and honored over 465 successful schools across the country during the Annual STW Conference.
 Join the initiative become a Schools to Watch State.